hcengineering/huly-docs/src/content/docs/team-workflows/issues.md

 ### What are Issues?

 Issues represent specific tasks that need to be completed.
-Because Issues are assigned to one member at a time, they should be small in scope.
+Issues can be broken down into sub-issues, representing smaller tasks that need to be done to accomplish the parent Issue.
 Issues are organized into Projects, which define larger portions of work that a team needs to complete.

 Whenever an issue is created with a status of "Todo" and is assigned to a team member, the system automatically generates a [Todo](../../team-workflows/todos) in that member's Planner, allowing them to add it to their own schedule.